Ferroxius/Consistent-Gear-Names/README.md

 Take either modConsistenGearNames_Normal or modConsistentGearNames_family out of your mod folder

 ### Credits
-K1ngTr4cker for providing Standardised Naming Convention's csv as a basis for this mod
+Faen for providing Standardised Naming Convention's csv as a basis for this mod